 Sandy, who was diagnosed with ET at the age of 14, wrote a personal essay entitled “I Couldn’t Stop Shaking” for Woman’s Day magazine in 2001.
 Now, she shares her story of living with ET – and the stories of others – in her book.
 Also included within this book is a medical chapter written by Peter A. LeWitt, MD, a movement disorder neurologist.
 Buy it on Amazon.

 By Drs.
 Mark Plumb and Peter Bain

 Provides a comprehensive guide to understanding ET and minimizing its impact.
 It begins with a close look at what ET is and how it is diagnosed.
 It also details who gets the disorder, the causes and how it affects day to day lives, current treatment options, along with patient advice on how to cope with the stigma of ET.
 The book concludes with a chapter on the prospects of a potential cure.
 Dr. Mark Plumb is a geneticist who has had ET since childhood.
 Dr Peter Bain is an international authority on tremor, movement disorders and deep brain stimulation.
 Get it on Amazon.

 A rare neurological movement disorder, Orthostatic Tremor continues to baffle medical science.
 The author shares her experiences in order to: 1) help identify orthostatic tremor symptoms, 2) explain the alternative of deep brain stimulation, 3) describe practical ways to manage the unique challenges of OT, 4) teach how to cope with an HMO’s process of securing outside referral, and 5) offer hope for living with a disorder that currently has no cure.
 Available in paperback and Kindle.
 Get it on Amazon.

-Caregiver Products.com – Another online destination for adaptive technology and home care products.
+Caregiver Products – This is another online destination for adaptive technology and home care products.